lopopylopy/lopopylopy/README.md

-### Hi there 👋
+### Hi there 👋 get with the times

-I'm Mr. Breakfast but won't change my username to that becuase I'm too scared it'll mess stuff up! :D
+I'm Mr. Breakfast \
+But I don't want to *commit* any crimes

-**lopopylopy/lopopylopy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on my GitHub profile! \
+This is a _special_ repository because Github says it's mine
-(whatever that is supposed to mean)

-⚡ Fun fact: I don't know git and the only real contributions I've made are fixing readme.md's!

-git pull/push: what is this?
-Physics class? \
-git commit/reset... same thing to me!
+✨ Fun fact ✨ I only edit READMEs

+So what's a git pull/push? beats me!\
+a git commit/reset?
+I honestly couldn't tell you the difference

+(also) This all here rhymes